vatesfr/xen-orchestra/docs/docs/restapi.md

 Most endpoints require authentication.
 For this, you can either attach a valid authentication token as a cookie, or use the [Authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Authorization)

 :::tip
-Only admin users can currently use the API.
+Admin users have access to all REST API endpoints.
+Non-admin users can use the REST API according to the [ACL v2](./acl-v2.md) permissions defined on their account.
 :::

 ### Usage